longjiahui/dodone-documentation/docs/en/product/taskgroup.md

 permalink: /en/product/9ay1adj8/
 ---

-# Task Group

 A collection of tasks.
-All tasks must be contained within a group.
+All tasks must be contained in a group.

 ## Task Group Properties

 - Name
 - Icon (default icon is folder)
-- Theme color
+- Theme Color
 - Description

 ## Task Group Operations